 The Enstone-based team have won the British Grand Prix twice.
 Johnny Herbert recorded his maiden victory for Benetton at Silverstone in 1995, while Fernando Alonso won for Renault in 2006.

 The team has recorded a further nine podium finishes at the circuit – including double podium finishes in 1993 and 1997.
 Alonso’s 2006 win remains their most recent top three finish at the circuit.
-The team have scored with both cars in three of the last five Silverstone races.
-They last failed to pick up any points in 2016, when they recorded a double DNF for a second year in succession.
+The team have scored with both cars in three of the last six Silverstone races.

-Their best qualifying result since Alonso’s 2006 pole at the track is fifth, recorded by Daniel Ricciardo at the 70th Anniversary Grand Prix.
+The Enstone team’s best qualifying result since Alonso’s 2006 pole at Silverstone is fifth, recorded by Daniel Ricciardo at the 70th Anniversary Grand Prix.
 In 2021, neither driver reached Q3.
 It was the first time this had happened since 2018.
-However, both Fernando Alonso and Esteban Ocon started in the top ten as a result of Sprint Qualifying.
+However, both Fernando Alonso and Esteban Ocon started in the top ten that year as a result of Sprint Qualifying.

 Alfa Romeo had a starring role in the first ever F1 race, which took place at Silverstone in 1950.
 Giuseppe Farina took pole position and won the event, with team-mate Luigi Fagioli finishing as runner-up, securing the first of four 1-2 finishes for Alfa Romeo in F1.
 With Reg Parnell finishing third for the team, it was an all-Alfa podium.
 Juan Manuel Fangio also scored a podium finish with Alfa Romeo at the circuit in 1951.

-The team has scored points only once in the past ten Silverstone races, with Kimi Raikkonen finishing eighth in 2019.
-In the last ten races here, the team have recorded eight non-finishes, including double DNFs in 2018 and 2022.
+The former Sauber team has scored points only once in the past 11 Silverstone races, with Kimi Raikkonen finishing eighth in 2019.
+In the last 11 races here, the team have recorded eight non-finishes, including double DNFs in 2018 and 2022 – the latter featuring a scary first lap crash for Zhou Guanyu.
 Their double retirement in 2018 was their first at Silverstone since 1998.

 Sauber have taken one podium finish at the British Grand Prix.
 That was in their BMW Sauber days, when Nick Heidfeld finished as runner-up in 2008.
 2001, 2006 and 2007 are the only years where both of the team’s drivers have finished in the points at Silverstone.

-Historically, the team have a high DNF rate at Silverstone.
+Historically, the team has a high DNF rate at Silverstone.
 Between 1991 and 2008, there were only four occasions on which both cars reached the finish line.